 For admission to the Master of Arts in Art, Community Arts Option, the following departmental, graduate and university requirements will need to be met:

-The Department of Art does not require an admissions test (GRE, MAT, GMAT).
+The Department of Art does not require an admissions test (GRE, MAT, GMAT, portfolio or written statement).